-- The initial range will be established with a minimum of 12 per cent and a maximum of 35 per cent.
-For the corresponding fiscal year, the minimum and the maximum dollar amounts will be established. - The funds will be distributed among the projects that satisfies the hardship criteria.
-Funds will be distributed starting with the project with the highest priority and until funds or the corresponding per cent is totally assigned. - The priority points under this criterion will be those awarded based on the Median Household Income (MHI) (i.e.: 30, 15, 5, 0 points awarded) to the qualifying projects. - Additional points will be awarded the project based on population: to the points obtained based on the MHI, one (1) point will be added to the priority obtained by project with the lowest population; and subsequently the number will increase by one (1) point and added to the project as they increase in population.
+- Unless otherwise directed by law, the initial range will be established with a minimum of 12 per cent and a maximum of 35 per cent.
+For the corresponding fiscal year, the minimum and the maximum dollar amounts will be established, or as otherwise applicable by law. - The funds will be distributed among the projects that satisfies the hardship criteria.
+Funds will be distributed starting with the project with the highest priority and until funds or the corresponding per cent is totally assigned.

+- The priority points under this criterion will be those awarded based on the Median Household Income (MHI) (i.e.: 30, 15, 5, 0 points awarded) to the qualifying projects. - Additional points will be awarded the project based on population: to the points obtained based on the MHI, - one (1) point will be added to the priority obtained by project with the lowest population; and - subsequently the number will increase by one (1) point and added to the project as they increase in population.

-To the extent that there are sufficient applications for loans to disadvantage communities this per cent will be no less than 12 but not greater than 35.
-If there are no loan applications for disadvantage communities, the minimum 6 per cent will not be established.
+Unless otherwise directed by law, to the extent that there are sufficient applications for loans to disadvantaged communities this per cent will be no less than 12 but not greater than 35.
+If there are no loan applications for disadvantaged communities, the minimum 12 per cent will not be established, unless otherwise directed by law.